amdadislam01/Green-Earth-Site/README.md

 ---

-## 4. What are arrow functions in ES6?
+## 4. How does destructuring assignment work in ES6?

 Destructuring allows extracting values from arrays or objects directly into variables.